-- 7.1 Google's Security Measures and Assistance. - 7.1.1 Google's Security Measures.
+7.1 Google's Security Measures and Assistance.

+- 7.1.1 Google's Security Measures.
 Google will implement and maintain technical and organisational measures to protect Customer Personal Data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access as described in Appendix 2 (the "Security Measures").
 As described in Appendix 2, the Security Measures include measures: (a) to encrypt personal data; (b) to help ensure the ongoing confidentiality, integrity, availability and resilience of Google's systems and services; (c) to help restore timely access to personal data following an incident; and (d) for regular testing of effectiveness.
 Google may update or modify the Security Measures from time to time, provided that such updates and modifications do not result in the degradation of the overall security of the Processor Services. - 7.1.2 Access and Compliance.
 Google will: (a) authorise its employees, contractors and Subprocessors to access Customer Personal Data only as strictly necessary to comply with the Instructions; (b) take appropriate steps to ensure compliance with the Security Measures by its employees, contractors and Subprocessors to the extent applicable to their scope of performance; and (c) ensure that all persons authorised to process Customer Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality. - 7.1.3 Google's Security Assistance.
-Google will (taking into account the nature of the processing of Customer Personal Data and the information available to Google) assist Customer in ensuring compliance with Customer's (or, where Customer is a processor, the relevant controller's) obligations relating to security of personal data and personal data breaches under Applicable Data Protection Legislation, by: - (a) implementing and maintaining the Security Measures in accordance with Section 7.1.1 (Google's Security Measures);

-- (b) complying with the terms of Section 7.2 (Data Incidents); and - (c) providing Customer with the Security Documentation in accordance with Section 7.5 (Verifying Compliance) and the information contained in these Data Processing Terms.
+Google will (taking into account the nature of the processing of Customer Personal Data and the information available to Google) assist Customer in ensuring compliance with Customer's (or, where Customer is a processor, the relevant controller's) obligations in respect of security of personal data and personal data breaches, including Customer's (or, where Customer is a processor, the relevant controller's) obligations under Articles 32 to 34 (inclusive) of the GDPR, by: - (a) implementing and maintaining the Security Measures in accordance with Section 7.1.1 (Google's Security Measures); - (b) complying with the terms of Section 7.2 (Data Incidents); and - (c) providing Customer with the Security Documentation in accordance with Section 7.5.1 (Reviews of Security Documentation) and the information contained in these Data Processing Terms.

-7.2 Data Incidents.
+7.2 Data Incidents